OmniLayer/omniwallet/README.md

 service nginx start
 exit
 ```
-Start the bitcoin obelisk on a seperated screen (note that the proccess takes few hours for first initialization):
+Start the omni application service manager "app.sh" on a separate screen (note that the proccess takes few hours for first initialization):
 ```
 screen -S omni
 cd /{path to project}/omniwallet